 Evaluation, on the other hand, is a systematic, objective process for determining the success of a policy or program.
 It addresses questions about whether and to what extent the program is achieving its goals and objectives.
 Evaluations may, for example, ask whether something is performing as you want it to, how well works, and how much does it cost per benefit gained?

 Research and evaluation can ensure that funds are expended as planned and agreed to in federal grant plans and proposals but assuring those funds are used to achieve maximum results.
 In your capacity as an SAA, you will be asked to allocate and approve funds for research and/or evaluation components, proposals and projects.
 As a study or evaluation proceeds, you will be given briefings on progress made and be expected to ensure the study stays on course.
 You may also be expected to describe and apply findings.

 In this Section

 Use the menu of left to navigate this section.

-The information presented here has been gathered for State Administering Agencies (SAAs) and policy makers who do not have a background in research and evaluation.
-As such it provides basic information to enable SAAs to engage in conversations – including knowing what questions to ask to protect against misinterpreting results - about research and evaluation by describing the differences between research and evaluation, the types of each, issues such as the Institutional Review Board (IRB) process, and who should be engaged to conduct research or evaluate a program.
-Since researchers and evaluators sometimes seem to be speaking a language of their own, a glossary of terms is also included to familiarize the unfamiliar with words that may come up in discussions.
+The information presented here has been gathered for SAAs and policymakers who do not have a background in research and evaluation.
+As such it provides basic information to enable SAAs to engage in conversations – including knowing what questions to ask to protect against misinterpreting results - about research and evaluation by describing the differences between research and evaluation, the types of each, issues such as the Institutional Review Board process, and who should be engaged to conduct research or evaluate a program.
+The information included here will help you select a researcher or evaluator; read and comprehend reports; ask questions about research undertaken by others and evaluate their results and conclusions; avoid misinterpreting results; and apply findings.